Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

 - This season, he's accounted for 9.8% of his team's three-pointers made, averaging 1.7 per game.

-- Paul's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.
+- The Suns rank 19th in possessions per game with 101.4.
+His opponents, the Clippers, have one of the slowest tempos with 101 possessions per contest.

-- Defensively, the Clippers are 12th in the NBA, allowing 113.1 points per contest.
+- The Clippers are the 12th-best defensive squad in the NBA, giving up 113.1 points per game.

-- On the boards, the Clippers are 13th in the league, allowing 43.1 rebounds per game.
+- The Clippers allow 43.1 rebounds per game, ranking 13th in the league.

-- The Clippers allow 25 assists per contest, 10th-ranked in the league.
+- The Clippers concede 25 assists per game, 10th-ranked in the league.

 Chris Paul vs. the Clippers